Time (TIME) Q3 2017 Results - Earnings Call Transcript

 Susana D'Emic - Time, Inc.

 Yeah, and I think – I just want to add to that.
-So it's the cannibalization (37:15) cannibalization, but it's the way the accounting works on...
+So it's the cannibalization – not necessarily cannibalization, but it's the way the accounting works on...

 Jennifer L. Wong - Time, Inc.